 Lithium Molybdate | Measures Molybdate inhibitor strength. |

-The specific gravity indicates the concentration of the Lithium Bromide, whether it is concentrated enough, or too dilute to function as an absorption medium.
+The specific gravity indicates the concentration of Lithium Bromide, determining whether it is sufficiently concentrated or too dilute to function effectively as an absorption medium.

-The pH and alkalinity provide an indication of any air leakage into the chiller.
-It also gives some insight into which metals are likely to be attacked.
-For example, at low alkalinity and pH values, the iron or steel components are susceptible to corrosion.
-Raising the alkalinity protects these metals while promoting an attack on the Copper portions, such as the tubes.
+The pH and alkalinity provide an indication of any air leakage into the chiller and offer insights into which metals are likely to be affected.
+For example, at low alkalinity and pH values, iron or steel components are susceptible to corrosion.
+Increasing the alkalinity protects these metals while potentially promoting corrosion of copper components, such as tubes.

-The Copper content and Suspended Solids shows the magnitude of the corrosive attack and also indicates how aggressively the Lithium Bromide charge is dissolving the machine’s components.
-It likewise indicates the degree of fouling inside the chiller, and whether or not the spray headers and heat exchangers are likely to be clogged with debris.
+The copper content and suspended solids indicate the extent of corrosive attack and how aggressively the Lithium Bromide solution is dissolving the machine’s components.
+They also show the degree of fouling inside the chiller, and whether the spray headers and heat exchangers are likely to be clogged with debris.

-The inhibitor is added to the Lithium Bromide brine to protect the various metallic surfaces and slow the rate of corrosion to acceptable levels.
-Corrosion can never be totally stopped; it can only be minimized.
+The inhibitor is added to the Lithium Bromide brine to protect various metallic surfaces and slow the rate of corrosion to acceptable levels.
+While corrosion can never be completely stopped, it can be minimized.
 This is the function of the inhibitor.

-The Alcohol test indicates the presence of Octyl Alcohol in the Lithium Bromide charge.
-Octyl Alcohol controls the tendency of the Lithium Bromide to foam under vacuum.
+The alcohol test indicates the presence of Octyl Alcohol in the Lithium Bromide solution.
+Octyl Alcohol controls the tendency of Lithium Bromide to foam under vacuum.

-The Correction Chemicals are a small amount of material required based upon the chemical analysis to adjust the Lithium Bromide solution back to its nominal specifications.
-The Hydrobromic Acid and Lithium Hydroxide Monohydrate adjust the solution alkalinity either down or up respectively.
-The Lithium Molybdate adjusts the inhibitor strength directly.
+Correction chemicals are small amounts of material required, based on chemical analysis, to adjust the Lithium Bromide solution back to its nominal specifications.
+Hydrobromic acid and Lithium Hydroxide Monohydrate adjust the solution’s alkalinity downward or upward, respectively.
+Lithium Molybdate directly adjusts the inhibitor strength.